Samuel W. Pennypacker

-Samuel Whitaker Pennypacker (April 9, 1843 – September 2, 1916) was an American politician and the 23rd governor of Pennsylvania, serving from 1903 to 1907.
+Samuel Whitaker Pennypacker (April 9, 1843 – September 2, 1916) was an American judge and politician who served as the 23rd governor of Pennsylvania from 1903 to 1907.
 A judge assigned to Pennsylvania's Court of Common Pleas system prior to his election as governor, he also researched and wrote about Pennsylvania history.

 Biography

-Gov. Pennypacker was born in Phoenixville, Pennsylvania on April 9, 1843.
-He was the son of Dr. Isaac A. Pennypacker and Anna Maria Whitaker, and the grandson of Matthias and Sarah Anderson (daughter of Isaac Anderson), and of Joseph and Grace Whitaker.
-He was a cousin of Galusha Pennypacker.
+Samuel Whitaker Pennypacker was born in Phoenixville, Pennsylvania, on April 9, 1843.
+He was the son of Anna Maria (née Whitaker) and Isaac Anderson Pennypacker, and the grandson of Matthias Pennypacker and Sarah Anderson (daughter of Isaac Anderson), and of Joseph and Grace Whitaker.
+He was the nephew of Matthias J. Pennypacker and a cousin of Galusha Pennypacker.
 He and his grandfather Whitaker witnessed Abraham Lincoln's speech outside Independence Hall in February 1861, standing 20 ft away.
 He received his education at the Grovemont Seminary at Phoenixville and at the West Philadelphia Institute.

-He was the fourth great-grandson of Abraham op den Graeff.
-His great great great grandfather Hendrick Pannebecker emigrated to Pennsylvania in 1699.
+The family emigrated from Germany to Pennsylvania in 1699 with his great great great grandfather Hendrick Pannebecker (aka Pfannebecker; 1674–1754).
+Abraham op den Graeff, an early abolitionist and signer of the first organized religious protest against slavery in colonial America in 1688, was his fourth great-grandfather.

 Pennypacker's early education was interrupted several times.
-In 1863, he answered a call to arms by Governor Andrew Curtin during the Gettysburg Campaign of the American Civil War.
+In 1863, he answered a call to arms by Governor Andrew Curtin during the Gettysburg campaign of the American Civil War.
 He enlisted as a private in Company F of the 26th Pennsylvania Volunteer Militia and trained at Camp Curtin.
 He fought in the skirmish at Witmer Farm, north of Gettysburg on June 26, 1863, an action that saw his newly recruited regiment retreat to Harrisburg when confronted by veteran Virginia cavalry.
 He left the emergency militia in late July 1863 and resumed his education.

 Pennypacker studied law at the University of Pennsylvania and opened his own law practice in 1866.
 Elected president of the Law Academy of Philadelphia in 1868, he was then also selected for membership with the American Philosophical Society in 1886.

 From 1876 to 1888, he was reporter-in-chief for the Court of Common Pleas No. 3.
-In 1889, he was appointed judge of the Court of Common Pleas No. 2 and was elected for two terms of ten years each, acting for several years (1896-1902) as president judge of that court.
-In 1902, he soundly defeated Robert Pattison, who was seeking a third nonconsecutive term as governor.
+In 1889, he was appointed judge of the Court of Common Pleas No. 2 and was elected for two terms of ten years each, acting for several years (1896–1902) as president judge of that court.
+In 1902, he soundly defeated Robert Pattison, who was seeking a third nonconsecutive term as governor, from January 20, 1903, to January 15, 1907.
 During his term in office, Pennypacker signed into law the Child Labor Act of 1905; setting a minimum age and standard for young workers.
 He created the Pennsylvania State Police and the State Museum, and oversaw the completion of the new state capitol building.
 He led a war on the easy divorce system of Pennsylvania.